 Fertilizer is not needed but can help with flowering.
 A 5-30-5 liquid fertilizer will help produce more blooms on your wintersweet.

-After the plant is established, the shrub has bloomed in the winter, and the flowers have abscised (the botanical term for leaves or flowers falling off), wintersweet should have seasonal maintenance performed.
+After the plant is established, the shrub has bloomed in the winter, and the flowers have fallen off, wintersweet should have seasonal maintenance performed.